iMikie/DBC-QuickRefs/Forms-Links:HTML_to_Rails.md

 With Rails you will have to master *form_tag* and *link_to* which are so bloody confusing that no one does.
 Except you will, now.

 I really didn't master forms in HTML and maybe you didn't either.
-(Best comprehensive source: the [Duckett Book](http://www.htmlandcssbook.com).)
+(If you need a more in-depth review than what's here, kindle the [Duckett Book](http://www.htmlandcssbook.com).)

 In short, forms consist of a \<form\> tags containing \<label\> - \<input\> tag pairs.